NZ KiwiSaver Estimator

 Calculate your personal and employer KiwiSaver contributions and see a simple projected balance by age 65.

-⚠️ Legal Disclaimer: This tool provides an estimate only and does not constitute financial, tax, or legal advice.
+⚠️ Legal Disclaimer: This tool provides an estimate only and does not constitute financial advice.

 Read full disclaimer